The next Open days at Brasenose College will be 29 and 30 June, and 16 September 2022 - these will be in person only.

 Why not come and meet the tutors that would be teaching you during the course of your degree if you were to apply successfully to Brasenose College for undergraduate study?
 Subject tutors will be available at various times in the afternoon to talk to prospective applicants about admissions procedures, study at Oxford and other issues, either through drop in sessions, or talks.
 Prospective applicants may well find it useful to meet College tutors, even if they have already had discussions with tutors at departmental open days elsewhere in Oxford on the day.

 Please note that, due to space restrictions, it may be that only prospective applicants can attend Brasenose College meetings with Tutors (teachers and parents, please ask the tutor on arrival if you wish to attend).
 However, parents and teachers are welcome to attend the General Life at Brasenose and Admissions Talk.
 Prospective applicants are welcome to come to any session labelled "drop in" or "Q+A" at any time during the time slot, whereas we prefer that you come for the beginning of session labelled "talks".
-A timetable will appear below closer to the dates.
+Here is our timetable (please note the Modern Languages drop in has changed to Noon-1pm):

 Travelling to Brasenose